Forcing Analysis Mode in Gemini CLI with Pseudo Code

 I wrote a language-agnostic script that creates a list of functions and classes in a codebase, improving Gemini CLI's ability to perform exploratory tasks and recognize existing code when implementing new functionality.

-Teach Gemini CLI to write executable, single-file Python scripts with an inline dependency block, a technique that lets you run scripts without having to run pip install
+Teach Gemini CLI to write executable, single-file Python scripts with an inline dependency block, a technique that lets you run scripts without having to run pip install first.

-file from my sports watch and used
+I started with a binary .FIT file from my sports watch and used

 Gemini CLI to parse it, explore the data, and generate insightful plots about my run.

-Use npx to run the nightly and keep your stable gemini
+Use npx to run the nightly and keep your stable gemini version intact while letting you test the latest features.

 Here are three useful keyboard shortcuts for the Gemini CLI that I have found to be particularly helpful.